ultrinnan/docker-compose-lemp/README.md

 It is a document root for Apache server.
 The default value for this is `./www`.
 All your sites will go here and will be synced automatically.

+Initially there is test files in document root to check Apache and database and 1 test site in folder "site_test" to check virtual hosts.
+You can add as many sites as you need in subfolders with name `site_{my_site_name}`.
+Such folders will be ignored by current git, so you can use own git repos in this folders.

+With such structure this project is a wrapper for all other projects, and will not interfere with their git.

 _**MYSQL_DATA_DIR**_

 This is MySQL data directory.
 The default value for this is `./data/mysql`.
 All your MySQL data files will be stored here.